Frequently Asked Questions

 What criteria do you check for during your audits?

 The ADA doesn’t actually define any specific technical requirements for web accessibility, so we use a list of measurable goals from a widely-accepted standard called the Web Content Accessibility Guidelines.
 We optimize web accessibility based on the most recent version (WCAG 2.1 AA).
 Using these guidelines, we check for things like alt text, proper HTML attributes, and color contrast.
-We do not evaluate the accessibility of any external content, such as files, PDFs, third-party plugins, or other websites you link to from your site.
+We do not evaluate the accessibility of any external content, such as files, linked PDFs, third-party plugins, or other websites you link to from your site.

 Can you make my site 100% compliant?

-It’s important to remember that accessibility isn’t really an “all-or-nothing” game, as there is always be room for improvement on any website.
+It’s important to remember that accessibility isn’t really an “all-or-nothing” game, as there is always room for improvement on any website.
 Complying with the ADA is not necessarily about perfectly conforming to a particular checklist of rules.
 Instead, showing that a good faith effort has been made to improve a site’s accessibility can satisfy the ADA’s requirement of making reasonable accommodations for persons with disabilities.
 By fixing the issues identified in our audits, you’ll be equipped to ward off any unwarranted legal trouble through a proactive accessibility strategy.

 Can’t I just make my site compliant with something like UserWay?